India moves to divide Jammu and Kashmir state despite protests, attacks

 Prime Minister Narendra Modi’s Hindu nationalist government withdrew Kashmir’s autonomy in August but in addition it also announced the division of the state into two territories to be directly ruled from New Delhi - one consisting of Jammu and Kashmir and the other the remote Buddhist enclave of Ladakh.

-(For a graphic on 'India scraps special status for Kashmir' click tmsnrt.rs/2ML9IWS)
+(For a graphic on 'India scraps special status for Kashmir' click here)

 At the same time it poured thousands of more troops into the Muslim-majority Kashmir valley where separatists have been fighting against Indian rule for decades, and made sweeping arrests to prevent any outbreak of violence.